 To begin the CSUN scholarship application process:

 - Go to myMatador Scholarships and log in with your CSUN user ID and password.

 - Apply by submitting a separate online application and essay for each scholarship for which you meet the eligibility requirements.

 You will be notified of your eligibility by late spring.
-Check your myNorthridge portal regularly for your application and award status and the CSUN Office of Financial Aid & Scholarship website for additional scholarship opportunities posted throughout the year.
+Check your CSUN Portal regularly for your application and award status and the CSUN Financial Aid & Scholarship Department website for additional scholarship opportunities posted throughout the year.

 Apply for External Scholarships

 Organizations other than CSUN award countless scholarships each year.
 Students are encouraged to apply for as many scholarships as possible.
 Review the off-campus scholarships website for more information.

 Financial aid and scholarship applications are reviewed and aid is awarded throughout the year based on available funding.
 Some grant funds are limited, so apply early and submit documents as soon as requested.